XGrasp: Gripper-Aware Grasp Detection with Multi-Gripper Data Generation: Experiments

-An ablation study was conducted on the gripper input features used in this research (Table \ref{tab:table5}).
-As shown in Table \ref{tab:table5}-(1), using only the Path feature results in limited performance with an average success rate of 73.0\%, indicating that path information alone is insufficient for effective gripper representation.
-In Table \ref{tab:table5}-(2), using only the Mask feature substantially improves performance to 81.4\%, demonstrating that spatial gripper geometry plays a crucial role in grasp prediction.
-Table \ref{tab:table5}-(3) shows that combining both Mask and Path features achieves optimal performance at 90.3\%, confirming that the combination of both input features achieved optimal performance.
-This demonstrates that the Mask+Path combination better captures gripper-specific characteristics, contributing to overall performance improvement across different gripper configurations.
+We conducted an ablation study on the two gripper-aware input features: Gripper Mask and Gripper Path (Table \ref{tab:table5}).
+Using only the Path feature (1) results in the lowest performance of 73.0\%, indicating that closing trajectory information alone is insufficient to represent gripper geometry for grasp prediction.
+Using only the Mask feature (2) substantially improves performance to 81.4\%, confirming that static gripper shape plays a more dominant role in determining grasp success.
+Combining both Mask and Path features (3) achieves the best performance of 90.3\%, confirming that the two features are complementary.
+The Mask captures static gripper geometry while the Path encodes dynamic closing behavior, and together they provide a more complete representation of gripper-specific characteristics.